nilsbeck/jpalns/README.md

 This implementation will deviate from the paper whenever we find improvements (such as combined weights for tuples of destroy and repair)...

 # License
-jPALNS is distributed under MIT license and includes two libraries:
+jPALNS is distributed under MIT license

-1. EA Async which allows the usage of an "await" function for Completable Futures.
-For license details see "EA License".

-For library details see: https://github.com/electronicarts/ea-async

-2. async-util which allows easy use of async locks in Java.
-For license details see "Apache 2.0".

-For library details see: https://github.com/IBM/java-async-util